agiguild/agiguild/token-economics.md

 There are two primary users/holders of $AGI:
  - Open Source contributors are given $AGI for their work.
 Initial distribution will be based on past contributions to Open Source AI.
- - Companies with over $1m in revenue who are using software under the COL license must acquire and stake $AGI to use the software.
+ - Companies with over $1m in revenue who are using software under the AGI license must acquire and stake $AGI to use the software.
 Through staking $AGI, value will accrue to all $AGI holders.

 ## Token distribution